 * FauxAffablyEvil: Sergeant Wagner; Captain Reichleitner

 * GoryDiscretionShot: The film uses this whenever a character is murdered.
-One exception is [[spoiler:when the Nazis execute 26 prisoners for trying to escape and tell the others that anyone who averts his/her eyes will be executed.]]
+One exception is [[spoiler:when the Nazis execute 26 prisoners for trying to escape (actually only 13 tried to escape; the other 13 were randomly selected to die to further dissuade any future escape attempts) and tell the others that anyone who averts his/her eyes will be executed.]]
 The scene is shot from a long range, though.

 * HeroicBSOD: Itzhak goes through this when told of his family's death.
 He snaps out of it.